giabao/play-oauth/README.md

 ### Resource protection

-play-oauth give you a helper to protect your resource.
+play-oauth gives you a helper to protect your resource.
 The `Oauth2Resource` object has a method `scoped` that you can compose with your action to get the resource owner for the request.

 ```scala
 def scoped[U](scopes: String*)(action: U => EssentialAction)